2nowabout/Auto_HandbrakeCLI_AV1/README.md

-Small tool to delete all empty folders in a folder structure, check for all video files that dont have av1 already in the name, and reencode them into AV1. i did this mostly for saving HDD space of nvidia instant replay but can be editted for anything ofcourse.
+Small tool to delete all empty folders in a folder structure, check for all video files that dont have av1 already in the name, and reencode them into AV1.
+I did this mostly for saving HDD space of nvidia instant replay but can be editted for anything ofcourse.

 ### Remember
-edit the paths accordingly in the python script
+Edit the paths accordingly in the python script
+It uses the nvenc AV1 encoder so make sure you have a RTX 4000 GPU